 Lent Rise School must identify those children who are a concern, but do not meet the criteria to be classed as a vulnerable child.
+School must consider how they will remain in contact with these children.

 The Headteacher / Deputy Headteacher will remain in contact with parents of vulnerable pupils as deemed appropriate and proportionate.
 Logs of all communications will be kept.